Lab Members

 Brijesh earned his master’s in Biochemistry at the University of Allahabad, India and pursued doctoral studies in neuroscience from the National Brain Research Center, India.
 He explored the novel role of UBE3A, a ubiquitin E3 ligase in the pathogenesis of Alzheimer’s disease.
 To further his research skills, he moved to Columbia University to advance his career as a postdoctoral research scientist under the supervision of Dr. Alejandro Chavez, where he focused on developing CRISPR/Cas9-assisted tools, specifically high-throughput gene knock-in technologies and targeted mutations to explore subcellular phenotypes in neurodegenerative disease.
 In the Ho Lab, Brijesh will be leading CRISPR-engineered neuron maturation and aging projects to model iPSCs for sporadic neurodegenerative diseases like Alzheimer’s disease (AD) and amyotrophic lateral sclerosis (ALS).

 Ian Tindel completed his undergraduate degree in biology from California State University, Los Angeles (CSULA), with a minor in computer science.
 Tindel has previously engaged in research on wing imaginal disc development at CSULA and osteoarthritic clinical data at the VA Greater Los Angeles Health Care System.
-He is currently analyzing the declining motor behavior of aging wild type and amyotrophic lateral sclerosis mice.
+He is currently analyzing the declining motor behavior of aging wild type and amyotrophic lateral sclerosis (ALS) mice.